FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: FakeInstruct: Multimodal Forensic Instruction Dataset

-Although \textbf{FakeChain} offers corpus-rich reasoning with abundant forensic knowledge, we transform it into a diverse set of visual instructions to better leverage the information embedded in long-form text.
-As illustrated in Fig.~\ref{fig:overview}(b), we further derive instruction-following data from FakeChain in the visual question answering (VQA) format with both Mistral~\cite{jiang2023mistral} and GPT-4o~\cite{gpt4} in an intermingling manner to enhance linguistic and instructional diversity.
-We take extra precautions to remove textual contamination allowing models to infer answers without visual information, thereby ensuring the integrity of instruction-based reasoning~\cite{fu2025blink}.
-As depicted in Fig.~\ref{fig:fakeinstruct}, the dataset contains 2000K diversified instructions in total, which endows LMMs with flexibility and knowledge in handling extensive forensic scenarios.
-The details are elaborated as follows.
+We transform \textbf{FakeChain} into diverse visual instructions to exploit the information embedded in long-form text.
+As illustrated in Fig.~\ref{fig:overview}(b), we derive instruction-following data with Mistral~\cite{jiang2023mistral} and GPT-4o~\cite{gpt4} in an intermingling manner to enhance linguistic diversity.
+We take extra precautions to remove textual contamination, prohibiting models from answering without visual information to ensure visual reasoning~\cite{fu2025blink}.
+As illustrated in Fig.~\ref{fig:fakeinstruct}, the dataset contains \textbf{2M} visual instructions, equipping LMMs to handle a wide range of forensic scenarios.
+Details are given below.

 \textit{\textbf{Part 1.
-Absolute Authenticity Judgments:}} As shown in Fig.~\ref{fig:fakeinstruct}(a), we design diverse question formulations on absolute image authenticity to explicitly implant the concepts of \textit{fake} and \textit{real} in LMMs.
-Throughout this part, we utilize the term \textit{fake} to denote the AI-generated images, while \textit{real} for the opposite.
-While incorporating synonyms such as genuine, fault, and artificial can enhance interaction flexibility with human users, we prioritize a higher level of certainty in objective authenticity assessment in this subset.
+Absolute Authenticity Judgments:}} As shown in Fig.~\ref{fig:fakeinstruct}(a), we design diverse questions on absolute image authenticity to explicitly instill the concepts of \textit{fake} and \textit{real} in LMMs.
+We use \textit{fake} to denote the AI-generated images, while \textit{real} for the opposite.
+We prioritize unambiguous authenticity judgments in this subset and thus not include synonyms.
+In total, this part comprises about 47K instructions.